 (3 offered) Full tuition per year, renewable

 Named for President Lincoln’s private secretary and secretary of state for presidents McKinley and Roosevelt, the John M. Hay Scholarship will be offered to 11 competitors from the incoming freshman class.
-In tribute to Secretary Hay’s leadership and diplomacy, these scholarships will cover 75% of tuition for up to four consecutive years — an award that exceeds $135,000.
+In tribute to Secretary Hay’s leadership and diplomacy, these scholarships offer $20,000 per year for up to four consecutive years.

-Named for Carthage’s 18th, 19th, and 20th presidents, Harold Lentz, Erno Dahl, and Alan Anderson ’50, these scholarships symbolize the College’s strong commitment to students seeking the challenge of a top liberal arts program.
-These scholarships will cover 75% of tuition for up to four consecutive years—an award that exceeds $135,000.
+Named for Carthage’s 18th, 19th, 20th, and 21st presidents, Harold Lentz, Erno Dahl, Alan Anderson ’50, and F. Gregory Campbell, these scholarships symbolize the College’s strong commitment to students seeking the challenge of a top liberal arts program.
+These scholarships offer $20,000 per year for up to four consecutive years.

 The Office of Admissions screens applications and identifies candidates most suitable for the Honors Program and for the Presidential Scholarship Program.
 The College notifies these students in January and invites them to campus in January or February offering a unique opportunity to interact with Carthage faculty, potential classmates, and Carthage Honors students, while competing in the Presidential Scholarship Program.